dojo/framework/docs/en/creating-widgets/supplemental.md

 -   `WNode`s, or _Widget Nodes_
     -   These tie Dojo widgets to the virtual DOM, and are used as a way to reactively inject state into a widget.

 Both `VNode`s and `WNode`s are considered subtypes of `DNode`s within Dojo's virtual DOM, but applications don't typically deal with `DNode`s in their abstract sense.
-Using [TSX syntax](#tsx-support) is also preferred as it allows applications to deal with both VDOM node types in a single, consistent manner.
+Using [TSX syntax](#tsx-support) is also preferred as it allows applications to deal with both virtual node types in a single, consistent manner.

 ### Instantiating VDOM nodes

 Dojo widgets that do not use [TSX output](#tsx-support) can import one or both of the `v()` and `w()` utility functions provided by the `@dojo/framework/widget-core/d` module.
-These create `VNode`s and `WNode`s, respectively, and can be used as part of the return value from a widget's `render()` method.
+These create `VNode`s and `WNode`s, respectively, and can be used as part of the return value from a widget's [`render()` method](#basic-widget-structure).
 Their signatures, in abstract terms, are:

 -   `v(tagName | VNode, properties?, children?)`:
     -   `tagName | VNode`:
         -   Typically, components will pass in `tagName` as a string, which identifies the corresponding DOM element tag that will be rendered for the `VNode`.
         -   If another `VNode` is passed instead, the newly created `VNode` will act as a copy of the original.
 If a `properties` argument is given, the copy will receive a set of merged properties with any duplicates in `properties` overriding those from the original `VNode`.
-If a `children` argument is passed, it will completely override the original `VNode`'s children.
+If a `children` argument is passed, it will completely override the original `VNode`'s children in the new copy.
 -   `w(Widget | constructor, properties?, children?)`
     -   `Widget | constructor`:
         -   Typically, components will pass in `Widget` as a reference to an imported Widget implementation.